elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

 - Added fluentd-system on the excluded list for hnc
 - Added so log-manager compaction can use ephemeral volumes.
 - Add default securitycontext mutations for restricted user namespaces
+- Add PSA labels propagate for user hnc owned namespaces
+- Add option to override usernamespace `restricted` PSA level
+  - Namespaces overridden will not be managed by HNC.
+- Add usernamespace gatekeeper constraints, for overridden usernamespaces.

 ### Fixed